-Inequalities, absolute value, systems of equations, arithmetic of polynomials, factoring, quadratic equations, functions and graphs, algebraic fractions.
+Inequalities, absolute value, systems of equations, arithmetic of polynomials, factoring, quadratic equations, functions and graphs, algebraic fractions, right-angle trigonometry.

 To meet the needs of students entering the University with Math Placement Level 4 or with credit for 100.
-It prepares students for Math 103, 105 and 116.
+It prepares students for Math 103, 105, 116, and 130.